wandersoncferreira/wandersoncferreira.github.io/content/items/why-clojure.en.md

 cognitive overload associated with programming in Python is amazing that we accept and encourage that.
 Try to follow some code from SQLAlchemy library or Pandas, or simply following some nested decorators, it's great.
-If you can, I am sure you feel very smart to do so.
+If you can, I am sure you feel very smart to do so and you should!

 The feeling of understanding something complex is great, I miss that a lot to be honest.
 Perhaps this might be the reason some codebases has lots of `macros` in